 Transcript

-Palliative care may be challenging issue for you to deal with as a pharmacist, but it is inevitable that you will have patients that are nearing the end of their life.
-You may not know how to talk to someone who is in the last days of life and you may be unsure of how to approach their carers.
-This page will help you to gain confidence in having these difficult discussions and allow you to develop your consultations skills so that you can treat these patients and their carers and families with respect and dignity.
+Palliative care may be a challenging issue for you to deal with as a pharmacy professional, but it is inevitable that you will come across people that are nearing the end of their life as well as their carers and families in your role.
+You may not know how to talk to someone who is in their last days of life, and you may be unsure of how to approach their carers.
+This page will help you to gain confidence in having these difficult discussions and allow you to develop your consultation skills so that you can treat people and their carers and families with respect and dignity.

 The aim of this programme is to support pharmacy professionals to provide an appropriate person-centred pharmaceutical service for people during palliative care, and for their carers.